Our Favorite eCard Sites

 Card types: Ecards, cards you can print at home and printed cards that can be shipped to you or directly to your recipient

-Cost: Printed cards cost $3.49 each (including shipping); memberships to send ecards or print cards at home start at $3.99 a month
+Cost: A few ecards are free; printed cards cost $3.49 each (including shipping); memberships to send ecards or print cards at home start at $3.99 a month

 The main difference between American Greetings and BlueMountain is content: though they're both pretty Hallmark-appropriate, you may find cards at one or the other catch your eye.
 And, as these are your only options for animated cards, if that's what you want, you should check out both.